I don’t know about you, but I don’t get excited about small scale frugality tips.

 5. Don’t buy the biggest house you can

 Buying the biggest house you can is a sucker move.
 First, you pay dearly for more square footage…but extra square footage had no impact on my happiness.
 Second, you’ll pay more interest to the bank.
-Third, nature abhors a vacuum…so the more space you have, the more shit you will buy to fill it up.
+Third, nature abhors a vacuum…so the more space you have, the more shit you’ll buy to fill it up.

 And what if interest rates go back up to 15% as they did in 1993?
 Worrying about keeping a roof over your family’s head is one of the most stressful things imaginable.
 Remember what’s in The Bankers Jar.